 For instance, if you choose that only Department A is in the ISMS scope, every other department becomes an interface.
 This means every interaction with every other department must be then treated as an interaction with an external supplier.
 This is not only cumbersome but also difficult to achieve especially when workers in these departments share the same physical space and access the same local network.

 Imagine jumping through hoops just to get information to and from the person sitting five cubicles away from you!
-To ensure seamless information transfer and exchange between the internal departments, avoid limiting the scope to a small part of the organization.
+To ensure seamless information transfer and exchange between the internal departments, avoid building a limited scope that only covers a small part of the organization.

 While in some organizations, it might be possible, in most cases, it is just not practical to treat every department as a separate entity.
 In the long run, achieving and maintaining compliance will be too much of a headache.